Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 - Typically cleared for minimal restrictions around 8 weeks

 Following individualized post-op instructions optimizes proper long-term healing.
-Most patients rapidly recover to full strength eating without reflux or choking fear a month after surgery.
+A month after surgery, most patients rapidly recover to full-strength eating without reflux or choking fear.

 When to Consider Paraesophageal Hernia Repair Surgery